agriffis/pure-getopt/README.md

 HomeBrew, just to run your script?

 This is the problem that pure-getopt solves.
-It's a drop-in replacement for GNU getopt, implemented in pure Bash.
+It's a drop-in replacement for GNU getopt, implemented in pure Bash compatible back to 2.05b.
 It makes no external calls and faithfully reimplements GNU getopt features, including:

  * all three calling forms in the synopsis
  * all getopt options